dsanchor/ghcopilot-testing-lab/README.md

     Expected result: a new test class named `EmployeeControllerTest`.

+**Bonus**

+    Create a new operation in the API, such as find employees by email and all the tests in every layer in a single shot.

+    Tips: Use multi edit feature and provide all the necessary classes.

 ### Customize instructions

     How can you customize the instructions to generate tests automatically?
 Use [GitHub ](https://docs.github.com/en/copilot/customizing-copilot/adding-custom-instructions-for-github-copilot)